saintsappho/midtermMadness/THEPLAN.md

+Scrum Stuff:

+Group members: Tandra Malm @tmalm_ , Robin Fleur @saintsappho Chosen Project: Quiz App
+What your team is working on today: planning!
+What was a struggle yesterday: there was no yesterday O.O Est Project Completion: 00 %

 ### MVD Features
 - users can create quizzes
   - constructive forms for creating quizzes
   - multiple choice forms and text forms available
   - privacy: users can make their quiz unlisted (url can be visited)

--
+- users can attempt a quiz
+  - users can see the results of their recent attempt
+  - users can share a link to the result of their attempt

+- tumblr/pinterest style homepage/dashboard of all extant quizzes
+  - users can share a link to a single quiz
+  - users can see a list of public quizzes
+  - users can see a list of public quizzes on the home page

 - ajax the quizzes to remove scrolling
 - account locked edit and delete for quizzes
-- tumblr/pinterest style homepage/dashboard of all extant quizzes
 - 1000% gotta be a Multi Page App combo thingy